-This rule was amended in 2013 to clarify that the Bankruptcy Court Clerk now opens the motion to withdraw the reference on the District Court's electronic filing system.
-The movant must obtain the District Court civil case number and name of the District Judge assigned to the motion from the Clerk of the Bankruptcy Court, and thereafter file a copy of the motion and other specified papers with the Clerk of the District Court.
-The rule also has been amended to include a link to the Instructions for Filing a Motion to Withdraw the Reference on the Court's website.
+This rule was amended in 2013 to clarify that the Clerk now opens the motion to withdraw the reference on the District Court's electronic filing system.
+The movant must obtain the District Court civil case number and name of the District Judge assigned to the motion from the Clerk.